 Counterfactual analysis simply means you’re looking at a situation and asking what would happen if things were different.
-It is a cornerstone of the impact analyses that government agencies and NGOs around the world use to see what works and what doesn’t.
+It is a cornerstone of the impact analyses, and social scientists have long argued that people use too little counterfactual thinking in environmental policy, not too much.
+Impact analysis is how government agencies and NGOs around the world determine what works and what doesn’t.
 It includes process tracing, which means you’re looking beyond correlation to a clear series of causes and effects.

 Greenpeace is technically correct when it points out that “it’s difficult to judge if the emissions reductions claimed by REDD+ projects are real,” and I’m sure they’re accurately quoting ecosystem scientist Alexandra Morel as saying, “It’s impossible to prove a counterfactual.”